Baseflow/flutter_wizard/README.md

 A method to enable the go next button for a specific `int` index.

 **disableGoNext**
 A method to disable the go next button for a specific `int` index.
+When disabling an index that is lower then the current index the `Wizard` will automatically animate back to the provided index.

 **getIsAnimateToEnabledStream**
 Indicates weather the animate to action is enabled for a specific `int` index as a stream.